gsk0007/COMP-3000-semester-project/README.md

 Does                            | Feels
                                 |
                                 |
-Checks for letter in word       |   Satisfied with how fast Keeps track of time it          |   the word is solved takes for word to be guessed   |   Upset with how long it
+    Guesses a letter            |   Satisfied with how fast
+                                |   the word is solved
+    Chooses to play a game      |   Upset with how long it
                                 |   took to solve the word
-                                |
+    Chooses between singleplayer|
-                                |
+    and multiplayer             |
                                 |
                                 |
                                 |